Marie Curie project – Beat

 Dissemination of the research project

-– Conferences/presentation.
+– Conferences/presentations.

 The American Association of Immunologists conference, Immmunology, May 2021.
 Follicular T Cells are Clonally and Transcriptionally Distinct in B Cell-Driven Autoimmune Disease.
 Elliot H Akama-Garren, T. van den Broek, L. Simoni, C. Castrillon, C.E. van der Poel, M.C Carroll [link]